gorillalogic/automate-rubies/docs/README.md

 ### Ruby
 Ruby is an **interpreted**, **multipurpose**, **multiparadigm**, **Object-Based**, **Hardtyped** programming language, that receives a lot of praise for the simplicity of their syntax and the powerful Rails framework

-Install ruby is not hard, actually comes preinstalled in most MacOS X distributions, just in case you want to have the latest version use `RVM`
+Install Ruby is not hard, actually comes preinstalled in most MacOS X distributions, just in case you want to have the latest version use `RVM`

 Open [rvm.io](https://rvm.io/) and follow the instructions to install the manager